tjHsu/gallery-map/README.md

-# Taipei Gallery Map
+# Gallery Map

-[taipeigallerymap.com](taipeigallerymap.com) is a sample of our open-source art gallery guide with map functionality.
-If you want to start a gallery map website for your local community, this is all you need.
+If you want to start a gallery map website for your local community, this is all you need. [taipeigallerymap.com](taipeigallerymap.com) is a sample of this open-source art gallery guide with map functionality.

 ## Deployment